 Sometimes it’s the little things that count.
-The new SEO analysis introduced in Yoast SEO 10.0 also comes with a new feature for Premium users: the stale cornerstone content filter.
-This handy little tool monitors the posts you’ve marked as cornerstone content and warns you if they haven’t been updated for six months.
-As you know, cornerstone content is extremely important and keeping these up to date imperative.
+The SEO analysis introduced in Yoast SEO 10.0 comes with a new feature for Premium users: the stale cornerstone content filter.
+This handy little tool monitors the posts you’ve marked as cornerstone content and warns you if you haven’t updated them for six months.
+As you know, cornerstone content is extremely important, and keeping these up to date is imperative.
 That’s why we remind you to do so!

 But we get it — it’s easy to forget things like this.
-There’s always so much work do on your site.
-That’s exactly why we introduced this stale content filter.
-It helps you keep essential content on your site fresh and updated.
-As you’ve marked specific articles as cornerstone content — thus being very important to you and your audience —, we treat them differently.
-Thanks to the cornerstone analysis, we grade them stricter and now also keep track of whether you keep them updated or not.
+There’s always so much work to do on your site.
+That’s precisely why we introduced the stale content filter.
+It helps you keep essential content on your website fresh and updated.
+In the Yoast SEO meta box, you can mark specific articles as cornerstone content.
+We pick up on this, and we give them special treatment.
+Thanks to the cornerstone analysis, we grade them stricter, and we keep track of whether you keep them updated or not.
 If you haven’t done that in six months, we show a notification reminding you to do that.
 Easy, right?
-If not, read our article on how to keep your content fresh.
+If not, we have a great article on how to keep your content fresh.

 How does the stale cornerstone content filter work?

 The stale cornerstone content filter is incredibly easy to use!
 If you’re anything like us, you might not even notice it is there.
 That’s because we always try to keep our ultimate guides — our cornerstone content — updated at all times.
 But, OK that’s the ideal situation.
 What about if one (or two) of those articles slip through the net?
 Well, you can catch them in the post overview of your WordPress dashboard.

 Just go to the posts overview screen.
 At the top of the screen, there is a horizontal list with clickable links.
 One of them is the stale cornerstone content filter.
 Does it have a number next to it?
 Then you have one or more articles that haven’t been updated in at least six months.
 Click on the filter to see the posts in the post overview.